DY-18/Project-2018---Programming-and-Scripting/README.md

 ## 3. Download the data set ##

-This dataset was downloaded from the Machine Learning Repository from the Center Machine Learning and Intelligent Systems at UCI (University of California, Irvine) United States https://archive.ics.uci.edu/ml/index.html.
-The python script used to investigate the data set can be viewed (here)[insert link to py].
+This dataset was downloaded from the Machine Learning Repository from the Center Machine Learning and Intelligent Systems at UCI (University of California, Irvine) United States which can be accessed [here](https://archive.ics.uci.edu/ml/index.html).
+The python script used to investigate the data set can be viewed [here](https://github.com/DY-18/Project-2018---Programming-and-Scripting/blob/master/Project2018.py).

 ## 4. Summary of data set - Script used to calculate maximium, minimium and mean of each column ##
 Talk about using various sources to find suitable examples of python scripts, in order to plan and write a suitable script.